I Believe That Old People (Like Me) Should Write and Get Paid to Do It

 So there you have just one way to make a little bit of money with your writing.
 Even if you choose to take a break and decide not write for a bit, your already published articles will continue to make a residual income month after month and year after year without doing anything else.
 (Although, it's a good idea to update your writing to keep it fresh.)

-Here are two more trusted and writer-friendly platforms that generally work much the same way as HubPages: InfoBarrel.com and eHow.com.
-Both, like HubPages, are designed to be great starting points.
+Another trusted and writer-friendly platform that generally works the same way as HubPages is eHow.com.
+This site is designed to be a great starting point.

 And Now the Real Fun—Writing!